sendbird/sendbird-calls-directcall-quickstart-react-native/README.md

 });
 ```

-For more information about sound effects, see the SDK for iOS README for Sound effects.
+For more information about sound effects, see the Sendbird Calls iOS Quickstart [README for Sound effects](https://github.com/sendbird/quickstart-calls-directcall-ios#sound-effects).

 ### How to integrate background notification